As a new parent, there comes a point where you finally feel like you’ve figured things out and have found your groove.

 Many babies also have a 6 month growth spurt, and babies are usually extra fussy when going through any growth spurt.

-There’s a particularly nasty sleep regression at six months which causes both you and your baby to be crabbier throughout the day because of lack of sleep.
+There’s a particularly challenging sleep regression at six months which causes both you and your baby to be crabbier throughout the day because of lack of sleep.

 This can be really hard for parents to be patient with because it’s hard to see a growth spurt.